A Modern Theory of Cross-Validation through the Lens of Stability: Central Limit Theorems For Cross-Validation

 \subsection{Bibliographic Notes}

+The rigorous normal approximation of cross-validated statistics has been conjectured and regarded as an open problem in \cite{yang2006comparing}.
 The univariate and low-dimensional central limit theorems for cross-validated risk estimates are first established in \cite{bayle2020cross} and \cite{austern2020}.
 The random centering CLT based on the first-order loss stability \eqref{eq:4.1-nabla-l2-bound} presented in \Cref{thm:4.1-clt-rand} largely follows the argument in \cite{bayle2020cross}.
-The same random centering CLT is also proved in \cite{austern2020}, which relied an additional second-order loss stability as in Part (b) of \Cref{asm:4.2-second-order-stab}.
-This second order stability condition turned out to be redundant for the random centering CLT.
+The same random centering CLT is also proved in \cite{austern2020}, which relied on an additional second-order loss stability as in Part (b) of \Cref{asm:4.2-second-order-stab}.
+This second-order stability condition turned out to be redundant for the random centering CLT.
 While \cite{bayle2020cross} does not offer a deterministic centering CLT, \cite{austern2020} provides one.
 Our deterministic centering CLT (\Cref{thm:4.2-cv-clt-det}) requires fewer assumptions and offers additional insights through the asymptotic linear representation of the $G$ term as well as the consolidated version \Cref{pro:4.2-cv-clt-consolidate}.
-In particular, unlike \cite{austern2020}, our deterministic centering CLT does not require the second order loss stability or a specific bound on the first-order risk stability.
+In particular, unlike \cite{austern2020}, our deterministic centering CLT does not require the second-order loss stability or a specific bound on the first-order risk stability.
 Our consolidated version \Cref{pro:4.2-cv-clt-consolidate} also makes it clear that, when the risk variability is non-negligible, it is the relative size of the second-order risk stability to the first-order risk stability that matters.
 In addition to simplified assumptions, our proof of the deterministic centering CLT is also substantially simpler than that of \cite{austern2020}.
 Our proof clearly reflects the role played by stability, which is solely in the asymptotic linearity of the CV risk estimate.
 The deterministic asymptotic variance estimate presented in \eqref{eq:4.2-var-est-determ} is the same as the one proposed in \cite{austern2020}.